gregnb/mui-datatables/docs/v2_to_v3_guide.md

 Side note: For a full list of changes, bug fixes, etc, please see the [v3 PR](https://github.com/gregnb/mui-datatables/pull/1300), as it lists all of the changes.
 Below are simply a list of new features in v3.

+### Draggable Columns (v3.1.0)

+Columns can now be dragged to new positions. [example](https://codesandbox.io/s/muidatatables-resize-columns-example-tnrkc?file=/index.js)

+### Fixed Resizable Columns (v3.0.1)

+Resizable columns has been overhauled and now works a lot better.

+### customBodyRenderLite

+A much better performing version of customBodyRender that does not cause issues with custom filters.
+See [here](https://github.com/gregnb/mui-datatables/pull/1339) for a detailed write-up.

 ### components prop

 The new [components prop](https://github.com/gregnb/mui-datatables/tree/v3#custom-components) allows developers to inject their own components into the table, allowing for more compartmentalized and reusable customization.
 For example, custom filter chips can be injected.
 Below you can see a short example on how to inject a custom tooltip component.